 Luverne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Luverne is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Luverne who work in sales jobs (12.52%), office and administrative support (11.56%), and personal care services (6.86%).
+Overall, Luverne is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Luverne who work in office and administrative support (12.85%), management occupations (11.23%), and teaching (7.49%).

-The per capita income in Luverne in 2010 was $23,770, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $95,080 for a family of four.
+The per capita income in Luverne in 2018 was $29,974, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $119,896 for a family of four.
 However, Luverne contains both very wealthy and poor people as well.

 The people who call Luverne home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Luverne residents report their race to be White, followed by Native American.
-Important ancestries of people in Luverne include Norwegian, Dutch, English, and Irish.
+The greatest number of Luverne residents report their race to be White, followed by Asian.
+Important ancestries of people in Luverne include German, Norwegian, Dutch, Irish, and English.

 The most common language spoken in Luverne is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Polish and Italian.